 Type 1 NPI

 Individual providers should keep in mind that the Type 1 NPI will stay with the provider regardless of employment, so the individual provider is responsible for retaining their login and password information to maintain their NPI profile.
-The set-up process to obtain a NPI number is relatively quick.
+The setup process to obtain an NPI number is relatively quick.
 To establish a Type 1 NPI number or individual NPI, a provider will need the following information:

 Type 2 NPI